KitwareMedical/SlicerVirtualReality/README.md

 Frequently Asked Questions
 --------------------------

+### How to record virtual reality videos?

+Enable screen mirroring in SteamVR and use the free of [OBS Studio](https://obsproject.com/) software to capture VR headset content, application window, webcam, etc.

-### How to avoid crashes when recording video of OpenVR with VolumeRendering enabled ?
+### How to avoid crashes when recording video of OpenVR with VolumeRendering enabled?

-[OBS Studio][obsproject] crashes if NVidia hardware-based compression is used.
+[OBS Studio](https://obsproject.com/) crashes if NVidia hardware-based compression is used.
 If CPU-based video compression option is chosen then recording works well.

 For developers
 --------------